iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

 but which still has to read at least $s$ zeros to be divisible by $b^k$.
 Think of it as augmenting $\ca{0}$ with a counter.
-Reading a zero takes you one step further while reading anything else takes you back to the green states.
+Reading a zero takes you one step further while reading anything else takes you back to checking divisibility by $x$,

 $$ \begin{aligned}
 \delta(\cb{0}, 0) &= \cb{0} \\